 Many training sessions get bogged down due to technical difficulties.
 In classroom settings, it is quite common for a good part of the start of the training session to be dedicated to getting things to work.
 It could be as mundane as connecting laptops to projectors and connecting to the network.
 But, they do happen and these just take up everyone’s precious time.
 Worse is if it’s the technology or software that you are offering that suffers from technical failure.
 This is why it’s critical to test and rehearse your session so that you don’t have to deal with unnecessary (and potentially embarrassing) failures.

-It’s a good thing virtual lab technologies can help you with the technical preparations.
+It’s a good thing virtual lab technologies with cloud based training capabilities can help you with the technical preparations.
 CloudShare’s turnkey virtualization templates provide a speedy means to deploy multiple virtual machines and environments.
 It is easy to setup up and test an instance and simply replicate it for your participants.
 Snapshots can also help to easily revert installs in case of instances where a participant happens to break the software.
 These all help ensure continuity of training sessions.